Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Examples of the PIE representation

 \section{Examples of the PIE representation}

-In this section, we illustrate the PIE representation of three GPDE models.
-In most cases, we use the PIETOOLS GUI, as described in Section~\ref{sec:PIETOOLS}, to construct the associated PIE system.
-More examples can be found in Appendix~\ref{app:more_examples} of~\cite{shivakumar_2022GPDE}.
+Now, we illustrate the PIE representation of four GPDE models.
+We can use the PIETOOLS GUI, as described in Section~\ref{sec:PIETOOLS}, to construct the associated PIE system.
+More examples can be found in Appendix~\ref{app:more_examples} or~\cite{shivakumar_2022GPDE,PIETOOLS2021b}.